lradaelli85/tc-QOS/README.md

 This class has an high guaranteed bandwidth, high priority and it can use all the available up/down bandwidth HTTP(s),SSH,DNS,VOIP,IPsec,OpenVPN are classified as high priority traffic.
 STUN,RTP,H323,HANGOUT,SKYPE,OFFICE 365 applications if L7 is enabled.
-Modify the QoS.sh and qos.cfg files if this is not what you want
+Modify the qos.cfg files if this is not what you want.

 When a class requests less than the amount assigned, the remaining (excess) bandwidth is distributed to other classes which request service.